What is Quantitative Research? | Definition, Methods, Types and Uses

 SurveyPreparing a questionnaire to collect information from a group of participants through one-on-one interviews, phone or online platforms.Preparing a questionnaire with close-ended questions and rating scales to understand the impact of campus politics on college students.

-ExperimentManipulating or controlling an independent variable to evaluate its impact on the dependent variables.Selecting a group of students and dividing them into equal groups with some assigned tasks to verify whether an intervention reduces procrastination in students or not.
+ExperimentManipulating or controlling an independent variable to evaluate its impact on the dependent variables.Selecting a group of students and dividing them into equal groups with some assigned tasks to verify whether an intervention reduces procrastination in students.

-Systematic ObservationIdentifying and closely watching an event or behaviour of interest in its material settings.Observing, recording and analysing the passive and active behaviour of students in a class based on their cultural, economic and political backgrounds.
+Systematic ObservationIdentifying and closely watching an event or behaviour of interest in its material settings.Observing, recording and analysing students’ passive and active behaviour in a class based on their cultural, economic and political backgrounds.

 Quantitative Research Methods